deepeshthekop/my-expense-tracker/README.md

 The API follows RESTful principles, using standard HTTP methods (POST, PATCH, DELETE) to perform CRUD operations.
 Each route is structured to represent a specific resource, and operations are defined clearly to interact with these resources.
 This approach ensures consistency, scalability, and ease of use for the API.

+## Deployment

+The application is hosted on Vercel.
+Continuous Deployment (CD) is configured, meaning any new commits pushed to the main branch on GitHub trigger automatic deployments to the Vercel hosting environment.

+## Software Engineering Model

+This project follows the Iterative Incremental Development Model, where features are developed one at a time, tested, and integrated incrementally.
+This approach allows for continuous improvement and adaptation of the application, ensuring stability and functionality with each new feature addition.

 ## Setup and Installation

 1. **Clone the repository:**